Sustainability-Fueled Business Expansion

 Management of resident data with mobile devices carried by staff

 Data on residents' health and lives, which used to be handwritten by care-giving staff members, is now entered into the care-giving record system.
 The system automatically creates progress graphs using vital data such as temperature and blood pressure.
-It has also made it easier to retrieve recorded data and reduced indirect work.
+It has also made it easier to retrieve recorded data and reduced work.

 Feedback from staff